The English Foxhound is primarily a scent hound, which means his nose is incredibly good at following the trail of his prey.

 No matter what the breed's reputation, the best policy in regard to children and pets, is to have an adult supervise activities between them because both children and dogs are not always predictable!

-ElderlyDue to exercise constraints, not the best breed to choose for inactive seniors, or more sedentary families.
+While the EF is very loyal and affectionate, due to exercise constraints, this would not the best breed to choose for inactive seniors, or more sedentary families.